Originate/replay-ios/README.md

 ### Installation

 1. Add *ReplayIO.framework* to your project
+2. Add *SystemConfiguration.framework* under "Link Binary With Libraries" section of "Build Phases"
-2. Import the header file
+3. Import the header file

 	```#import <ReplayIO/ReplayIO.h>```

-3. Initialize the tracker
+4. Initialize the tracker

 	```[ReplayIO trackWithAPIKey:@"Your API Key"];```